Skip to main content

 Day-to-day tasks

-• hire filming and lighting equipment
+• hire and test filming and lighting equipment

 • manage all aspects of filming, sometimes operating a camera